Programme de résidence

 3

-If your application is accepted, you will receive an invitation to present your project/solution to a selection committee (digitally or in person).
+If your application is accepted, you will receive an invitation to present your project/solution to a selection committee (either digitally or in person).

 4

-The selection committee decides on your application and on the amounts awarded.
+The selection committee will decide on your application and the amounts to be awarded.

 5

-You can set up on site and start pilot testing
+You set up on site and can start the pilot tests

-At a time of climate change and its impact on water resources, the question of the multiple uses of blue gold is becoming increasingly important.
-Between preserving water quality, irrigation needs for agriculture, protection of the environment and ecosystems, and the needs of tourism, particularly through mechanical snowmaking, it is becoming imperative to find the right balance to maintain the viability of the system, while taking account of the different users.
+In this era of climate change and its consequences on water resources, the question of the multi-use of blue gold is increasingly being raised.
+Between the preservation of high-quality water, the need for irrigation in agriculture, the protection of the environment and ecosystems, and the needs of tourism, particularly through the use of artificial snow, it is becoming imperative to find the right balance to maintain the viability of the system, while taking into account the different users.

-Although the challenges of this multi-use are manifold, we would like to focus on three areas:
+Although the issues at stake in this multi-use facility are multiple, we would like to focus on three areas:

 Infrastructures

-- How can existing infrastructures be optimised?
-Detecting leaks, improving catchment areas…
+- How can existing infrastructure be optimised?
+Leak detection, improved catchment…

 - How can new infrastructure be created to optimise water management?
-Recovering ‘lost’ water for other uses (e.g. recovering rainwater to clean solar panels, reusing grey water for household use, etc.), tapping new untapped sources, etc.
+Recovery of ‘lost’ water for other uses (e.g. recovery of rainwater to clean solar panels, reuse of grey water for cleaning, etc.), capture of new unexploited sources…

-- How can existing networks be networked and made to converge?Producing heat and cooling using drinking water, wastewater or surface water, producing electricity or hydrogen using drinking water and wastewater networks…
+- How can we create a network and bring together existing networks?
+Production of heat and cold using drinking water, wastewater or even surface water, production of electricity or hydrogen via drinking water and wastewater networks, etc.

 Governance

 - How can we prioritise uses and users?
-Who can withdraw how much?
+Who can collect what quantity?
 What is the minimum quantity to be guaranteed for whom?

 - How can we transform water pricing models?
-Overtaxing abuses, finding new models for valuing water…
+Surcharging abuse, finding new models for valuing water…

-- How can users’ water balance be improved?
+- How can we improve the water footprint of users?
 How much water do we consume on average?
-Comparing users’ consumption with that of their neighbours, measuring the human impact of water use…
+Comparing user consumption with that of neighbours, measuring the human impact on the water’s journey…

-- How can gamification be used to raise awareness of water consumption?
-Raising awareness of personal behaviour, communicating quick actions to reduce impact…
+- How can we use gamification to raise awareness of water consumption?
+Becoming aware of one’s personal behaviour, communicating quick actions to be implemented to reduce one’s impact…

-Covering an area of 302 km2, Val de Bagnes is the 4th largest municipality in Switzerland.
-It is home to over 10,000 people of 65 different nationalities.
-At the time of the last survey carried out by the Swiss Confederation, residential and infrastructure areas accounted for 2.6% of its surface area, agricultural areas for 14.5%, wooded areas for 16.2% and unproductive areas for 66.7%.
-In terms of employment, the commune has 6,657 jobs: 4.3% in the primary sector, 17% in the secondary sector and 79% in the tertiary sector.
-Tourism is one of the key economic sectors, particularly via the Verbier resort.
+With a surface area of 302 km2, Val de Bagnes is the 4th largest municipality in Switzerland.
+It has more than 10,000 inhabitants, from 65 different nationalities.
+In the latest survey carried out by the Confederation, residential and infrastructure areas represented 2.6% of its surface area, agricultural areas 14.5%, wooded areas 16.2% and unproductive areas 66.7%.
+In terms of employment, the municipality has 6,657 jobs: 4.3% in the primary sector, 17% in the secondary sector and 79% in the tertiary sector.
+Tourism is one of the leading economic sectors, particularly through the resort of Verbier.

-The water networks in Val de Bagnes have the following characteristics:
+The Val de Bagnes water networks have the following characteristics:

-- 23.1 km of aqueducts and galleries between Louvie and La Pierre Avoi
+- 23.1 km of aqueducts and galleries between Louvie and the Pierre Avoi

 - 51 reservoirs